UCalgaryMixedReality/UCXR-Website/README.md

 - Coordinate points for the tip of the index finger of both hands - Left Hand and Right Hand Point

 \

+To start using the project:

+1. Run C Sharp Server

+Change directory to "C:\Users\Aadi\Desktop\ARmed\ARmedEngineering\TCP testing\TCP"
+In your terminal type in "dotnet run"
+When you see "Server listening on port 12345 Connection from 127.0.0.1", the server is running properly.

+2. Run main file

-To run the code, simply change directory to where app.py is located (i.e. C:/...../ARmedEngineering/tfod) and in your terminal type in "python app.py"
+Change directory to C:\Users\Aadi\Desktop\ARmed\ARmedEngineering\tfod" In your terminal type in "py app.py"
+A new window should open accessing your camera.
+From there you can start making gestures.

 # Installation

+Install pip

+- In command prompt type in "curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py" After that type in "python get-pip.py"

 Install Mediapipe